 Most dangerous of all the chewing options that rabbits seek, are electrical cords.
 It is crucial to hide, cover, and seal cords to your electrical devices.
 Hardware stores, both local and chain, carry tubing in which you can easily conceal your wires.

 Another way to deter your rabbit from chewing is to give them easy access to safe chew toys and items.
 There are items such as the eCotrition's Snak Shak Treat Stuffer that are great because not only does it satisfy the animal's innate urge to chew, but it helps to grind down and control the growth of the rabbit's teeth.

 Remember that every bunny is different and may or may not like the same rabbit food as other people's rabbits.
 There is a great variety of chew treats from orchard sticks, to edible logs, and wooden blocks.

 When it comes to picking a habitat for your new rabbit, keep in mind that there is a wide assortment of options and all will be endorsed by pet owners.

 Choose from play pens, hutches, cages, and a probable myriad selection, but there are a few points to keep in mind.

 Rabbits are naturally tidy creatures and will go to the bathroom in the same spot within their cage or habitat.
-Provide them with a litterbox away from food and water.
+Provide them with a litter box away from their food and water bottle.

 Furthermore, make sure the habitat provides adequate shelter from natural factors including wind, rain, and sunlight.